Coffee & Teas

-My best bets in some of our favorite companies, plus teapots and travel cups, ceramic ware and more...
+Our best bets in some of my favorite coffee and tea companies, plus teapots and travel cups, ceramic ware and more...

 Montreal's Treasure of a Coffee Roaster

 About the best coffee in the world - Fair trade, expertly roasted - totally awesome.

 Chatsford Teapots from Upton Tea Imports?
 Over 50,000 teapots sold and still brewing….

 Over 50,000 teapots sold says allot about this classic teapot, made in Thailand to the exact specifications of London Teapot Company.
 With a name like that, they certainly should know their teapots.
 And where do you get such a perfectly designed teapot?
 Upton Tea Company.

 Now in it's 22nd year, Upton Tea is the place for teapots and tea accessories but also some of the finest tea I've ever tasted.
 The teapots come in 2, 4, 6 cup and 10 cup capacity, in various high-gloss colours (white, blue, green, white).
 They are also available in porcelain and boThe Series H teapots are fitted with a convenient tab for removal which is on the conventient mesh infuser basket which allows for complete and perfect infusion of the tea leaves.
 The Chatsford teapot makes the preparation of loose tea quick and easy for everyday use.

 What could be more appropriate or more romantic - even fanciful, than teas from England, based on the characters in Jane Austen's novels?
 A stout Irish Breakfast tea called The Captain, Knightley or Willoughby tea?
 Each tea comes packed in a box that resembles a Jane Austen book but www.Bingsleysteas.com also offers art fruit teas, tissanes and more.
 A lovely gift tea.